ioneater/ESIBD-Explorer/esibd/docs/_sources/index.rst.txt

 Welcome to ESIBD Explorer's documentation!
 ==========================================

-The *ESIBD Explorer* controls all aspects of an ElectroSpray Ion-Beam Deposition (ESIBD) experiment (see :ref:`sec:ESIBD`), including optimization and characterization of the ion-beam energy, beam intensity, and beam size, as well as monitoring of the deposition.
+The *ESIBD Explorer* controls all aspects of an :ref:`Electrospray Ion-Beam Deposition<sec:ESIBD>` (ESIBD) experiment, including optimization and characterization of the ion-beam energy, beam intensity, and beam size, as well as monitoring of the deposition.
 At each step, results and metadata are saved to document the experiment and allow for later